Wheeler Mission Ministries

 Mission statement

-To provide Christ-centered programs and services to the homeless and those in need.
+To provide Christ-centered programs and services for individuals experiencing homelessness and those in need.

 Statement of faith